eliranwong/OpenGNT/README.md

 # Open Greek New Testament Project

 (25 August 2018: The main text of OGNT had been upgraded to version 3.
-Some of the descriptions below are old.
-Descriptions and documentation will be updated soon.)
+Some of the description below are old.
+Description and documentation will be updated soon.)

 Open Greek New Testament project aims to provide a bundle of high-quality and open-source materials on Greek New Testament for biblical studies.
 <br><br>